-Dipolar supersolids are closely linked to the idea of quantum droplets, a novel form of ultra-dilute quantum liquid that results from the combination of competing, and to large extent cancelling, mean-field interactions, and the stabilization provided by quantum fluctuations~(quantum stabilization)~\cite{Petrov2015}.
-In dipolar condensates~\cite{Review2021,Review2022}, the competition of strong magnetic dipole-dipole interactions and contact-like interactions provides the crucial mean-field quasi-cancellation.
-Quantum stabilization arrests mean-field collapse leading to the formation of self-bound droplets~\cite{Kadau2016,Chomaz2016,Schmitt2016}.
-Due to the anisotropy and non-locality of the dipole-dipole interaction, confinement leads to the formation of a droplet array~\cite{Wenzel2017}, which for properly fine-tuned contact interactions remains superfluid, hence realizing a supersolid~\cite{Tanzi2019, Boettcher2019, Chomaz2019, Natale2019, Tanzi2019b, Guo2019}.
-The very recent creation of two-dimensional dipolar supersolids~\cite{Norcia2021, Bland2021} opens further fascinating perspectives for the study of exotic supersolid pattern formation~\cite{Zhang2019, Zhang2021, Hertkorn2021, Poli2021} and quantum vortices~\cite{Gallemi2020,Roccuzzo2020}.
+Dipolar supersolids are closely linked to the idea of quantum droplets, a novel ultra-dilute quantum liquid that results from the combination of competing, and to large extend cancelling, mean-field interactions, and the stabilization provided by quantum fluctuations~(quantum stabilization)~\cite{Petrov2015}.
+In dipolar condensates~\cite{Review2021,Review2022}, the competition between strong dipolar interactions and contact-like interactions provides the crucial mean-field quasi-cancellation.
+Quantum stabilization arrests mean-field collapse leading to self-bound droplets~\cite{Kadau2016,Chomaz2016,Schmitt2016}.
+Due to the anisotropy and non-locality of the dipolar interaction, confinement leads to the formation of a droplet array~\cite{Wenzel2017}, which for properly fine-tuned contact interactions remains superfluid, hence realizing a supersolid~\cite{Tanzi2019, Boettcher2019, Chomaz2019, Natale2019, Tanzi2019b, Guo2019}.
+The recent creation of two-dimensional dipolar supersolids~\cite{Norcia2021, Bland2021} opens further fascinating perspectives, as exotic pattern formation~\cite{Zhang2019, Zhang2021, Hertkorn2021, Poli2021} and quantum vortices~\cite{Gallemi2020,Roccuzzo2020}.

-A different scenario for quantum droplets is provided by condensates formed by two non-dipolar components.
-The competition of mean-field intra- and inter-component contact-like interactions together with quantum stabilization result in the formation of self-bound droplets, which have been created in both homonuclear~\cite{Cabrera2018, Semeghini2018} and heteronuclear~\cite{DErrico2019} mixtures.
-Crucially, the formation of these droplets requires both components to be miscible with a fixed ratio between their densities given by the ratio of intra-component scattering lengths~\cite{Petrov2015}, and hence the mixture behaves as a single-component condensate.
-Moreover, in contrast to dipolar condensates, the short-range isotropic character of the interactions prevents the formation of droplet arrays and supersolids, although self-bound supersolid stripes may be realized in the presence of spin-orbit coupling~\cite{Sachdeva2020}.
+Quantum droplets have been also realized in non-dipolar binary mixtures due to competing mean-field intra- and inter-component contact interactions and quantum stabilization~\cite{Cabrera2018, Semeghini2018, DErrico2019}.
+Crucially, droplet formation requires miscible components with a fixed ratio between their densities given by the ratio of intra-component scattering lengths~\cite{Petrov2015}.
+Hence, the mixture behaves as a single-component condensate.
+Moreover, the short-range isotropic character of the interactions prevents the formation of droplet arrays and supersolids, although self-bound supersolid stripes may be realized in the presence of spin-orbit coupling~\cite{Sachdeva2020,Sanchez-Baena2020}.